Consistency model: Local-write protocols

 In primary-based local-write protocols, primary copy moves between processes willing to perform an update.
 To update a data item, a process first moves it to its location.
 As a result, in this approach, successive write operations can be performed locally while each process can read their local copy of data items.
 After the primary finishes its update, the update is forwarded to other replicas and all perform the update locally.
 This non-blocking approach can lead to an improvement.

 The diagram of the local-write protocol depicts the local-write approach in primary-based protocols.
 A process requests a write operation in a data item x.
 The current server is considered as the new primary for a data item x.
 The write operation is performed and when the request is finished, the primary sends an update request to other backup servers.
 Each backup sends an acknowledgment to the primary after finishing the update operation.

 Replicated-write protocols

 In replicated-write protocols, unlike the primary-based protocol, all updates are carried out to all replicas.

 Active replication

-In active replication, there is a process associated to each replica to perform the write operation.
+In active replication, there is a process associated with each replica to perform the write operation.
 In other words, updates are sent to each replica in the form of an operation in order to be executed.
 All updates need to be performed in the same order in all replicas.
 As a result, a totally-ordered multicast mechanism is required.
 There is a scalability issue in implementing such a multicasting mechanism in large distributed systems.
 There is another approach in which each operation is sent to a central coordinator (sequencer).
 The coordinator first assigns a sequence number to each operation and then forwards the operation to all replicas.
 Second approach cannot also solve the scalability problem.